• Skip to primary navigation

 • A light side salad, like shaved fennel salad or apple gorgonzola salad.

-• A refreshing beverage, like cucumber lemon ginger water or pink grapefruit vodka cocktail.
+• A refreshing beverage, like cucumber lemon ginger water or grapefruit vodka cocktail.

 • Vegan dessert, like vegan chocolate avocado mousse or vegan peanut butter banana cookies.